futuregrid/manual/doc/source/hpc.rst

 The first parameters are rather obvious, so let us focus on the *-q* option.
-Each batch service is configured with a number of queues that are targeting different classes of jobs to more efficiently schedule them.
-These queues can be switch on or of, modified or new queues can be added to the system.
-It is useful to get a list of available queues on the system where you like to submit your jobs and inspect which would be most suitable to use for your purpose with the qstat command on the appropriate login node::
+Each batch service is configured with a number of queues that are targeting different classes of jobs to schedule them more efficiently.
+These queues can be switch on or off, be modified or new queues can be added to the system.
+It is useful to get a list of available queues on the system of where you would like to submit your jobs.
+You can also inspect which would be the most suitable queue to use for your purpose with the qstat command on the appropriate login node::

    $ qstat -q